 - Select a location away from any utility lines.

-- While the fire is burning, an adult must attend the fire until it is completely extinguished.
+- While the fire is burning, an adult must attend to the fire until it is completely extinguished.

-- Have fire extinguishment materials on hand including a water supply, shovels and rakes.
+- Have fire extinguishment materials on hand including a water supply, shovels, and rakes.